onelogin/onelogin-go-sdk/docs/authentication.md

 - `SerializationError`: Represents an error that occurred while marshalling or unmarshalling JSON data.

 Each error type is associated with a specific error message that provides more details about the error.

-## Conclusion

-The Authentication module plays a crucial role in using the OneLogin Go SDK, as it handles the process of generating and revoking access tokens, which are necessary for making authenticated requests to the API.
-By understanding how this module works, you can handle authentication in your applications more effectively.